percona/docs-home/docs/index.md

         Cloud-native databases
       </h2>
       <p>
-        Leverage the power of modern open-source databases on the cloud with Percona solutions for PostgreSQL, MongoDB, and MySQL.
+        Leverage the power of modern open source databases on the cloud with Percona solutions for PostgreSQL, MongoDB, and MySQL.
 Click to start your cloud-native databases journey with our documentation.
       </p>
     </div>
     <!--Links-->